Westville, California

-Westville is an unincorporated community in Placer County, California.
-Westville is located 14 mi northeast of Foresthill.
-It lies at an elevation of 5249 feet (1600 m).
+Westville was a former settlement in Placer County, California.
+Westville was located 14 mi northeast of Foresthill, at an elevation of 5249 feet (1600 m).

 The Westville post office operated from 1889 to 1919.
 The name honors the first postmaster, George C. West.

+Westville was once a supply and staging center for forty mines in the area.
+By 1925, only two residents remained, both of whom were arrested on October 8 of that year for possession of liquor, rendering Westville a "ghost city".
+Little remains at the site today.